Kiwanis Club of Granville, Serving Children/Community Since 1962

 Programs and Meetings are Open to the Public!

-Kiwanis - Serving the Children of the World!
+Kiwanis is focused on Serving the Children of the World and our Community!

-About heroes without capes..."When I was very young, most of my childhood heroes wore capes, flew through the air, or picked up buildings with one arm.
+A quote from television famed Mr. Rogers in his book The World According to Mr. Rogers - "When I was very young, most of my childhood heroes wore capes, flew through the air, or picked up buildings with one arm.
 They were spectacular and got a lot of attention.
 But as I grew, my heroes changed, so that now I can honestly say that anyone who does anything to help a child is a hero to me."
+Join Kiwanis today!

 Rent a Kiwanis Tent